 Day two of renovation weekend wasn’t as bad, even though lots of time was spent plucking staples out of the floor (my favorite!).
 Once everything was cleared out of the cabin, we measured the floor to see how much wood we would need for an underlayment.
-Off to Home Depot we went, returning with the 90-minute rental truck and several sheets of underlay.
+Off to The Home Depot we went, returning with the 90-minute rental truck and several sheets of underlayment.

 As if the power drill and mallet swinging weren’t loud enough the first day, we broke out the handy-dandy jig saw on Day 2!
 While Will sawed, I hammered/stapled the boards to the subfloor, and we became one musical duo that made everyone’s ears shutter.
 “We owe our neighbors a six-pack,” I shouted to Will in between board cutting.